News and Reports

 The Sunnyvale Business Page is a quarterly newsletter published by the Economic Development Division.The newsletter provides information on City services and more to help Sunnyvale business owners.

-The City of Sunnyvale, in partnership with Silicon Valley Talent Partnership and the Sunnyvale Downtown Association, will host a Small Business Ignite program.
-Small Business Ignite is a private public partnership that creates a free series of in-person trainings, networking and mentoring session for small business owners to accelerate the success of their Sunnyvale business.
+The City of Sunnyvale, in partnership with Silicon Valley Talent Partnership and the Sunnyvale Downtown Association, will host the second session in the Small Business Ignite program.
+Small Business Ignite is a private public partnership that creates a free series of in-person trainings, networking and mentoring sessions for small business owners to accelerate the success of their Sunnyvale business.

-The orientation and first workshops will be “Marketing” and “Social Media” and will be held on Thursday, May 7 from 7:45 to 10:30 a.m.
-If you are a small business owner in Sunnyvale and would like to participate, visit our web site at EconDev.inSunnyvale.com for additional information and to register.
-Registration is required.
+The next session, "Social Media" will be held on Thursday, September 24, 2015 from 7:45 to 10:30 a.m.
+If you are a small business owner in Sunnyvale and would like to participate, visit EconDev.inSunnyvale.com for additional information.
+Registration will open in August.